Alokkush/property-expert/README.md

 1. Clone or download this repository
 2. Open `index.html` in your web browser to view the application
 3. Sign up for an account to start adding properties
-4. For admin access, sign up with one of the following emails:
+4. For admin access, sign up with the following email:
-   - admin@propertyexpert.com
-   - alokkushwaha78600@gmail.com
    - admin@gmail.com (Note: Use a strong, unique password as "admin123" is commonly compromised)

 ### Admin Dashboard Access